strangebuzz/phpquiz/README.txt

 * Store image filename with question id or twitter random string?
 * OK to use the carbon Twitter image or host it? (seems better for share)
 * Mailing list to notify when a new quiz is out?
-* Or create a simple RSS ?
+* Or create a simple RSS?

 @Nice to have